 The American Center for Life Cycle Assessment (ACLCA) Annual LCA Awards honors individuals and organizations that have demonstrated excellence in advancing LCA and life cycle thinking.
 The annual awards program is an opportunity to recognize those leaders at all levels, in all areas that have shown powerful support and a clear vision for the implementation and application of LCA.

-Award recipients will be announced during the 2019 Annual Meeting and Awards Dinner to be held on Wednesday, September 23rd during the LCA XIX conference in Tucson, Arizona.
+Award recipients will be announced during the 2020 Annual Meeting and Awards Dinner to be held on Wednesday, September 23rd during the LCA XX Conference in Madison, Wisconsin.

 ACLCA Awards includes the following three categories to recognize organizations and individuals for leadership, career achievements, and best practices that have advanced the field.

 Rita Schenck Lifetime Individual LCA Leadership Award (individual award)

 Through the Rita Schenck Lifetime Individual LCA Leadership Award (individual award), we seek to identify a leader whose long-term active engagement in our community has had a significant, impact on the field and profession of LCA and life cycle thinking.
 A Lifetime Achievement Award winner is a successful leader in an organization, industry, and in our community.
 Further, the Lifetime Award allows us to recognize a true pillar who will teach future generations by example.
 This award recognizes contributions over the entirety of a career, rather than, or in addition to, a single contribution.

 The LCA Rising Star award is intended to recognize an emerging leader in LCA and life cycle thinking who reflects ongoing and exceptional growth in contribution to the profession and increased levels of leadership and responsibility.
 Successful candidates will have not yet reached a senior-level position, but their track-record should reflect a strong potential for continued growth towards the highest levels of the profession.